lucaguindani/n8n-nodes-bookstack/README.md

 ### Global Search
 - Provide a search query and optionally pick a content type (book, page, chapter, shelf)
 - Limit and page control pagination
+- **Deep Dive**: Enable to automatically fetch full content (html, markdown, descriptions, etc.) for all search results.
+This provides complete context but increases execution time and API calls.

 ### Tags
 When creating/updating entities, `tags` can be provided as a comma‑separated list: `tagA, tagB`.

-### AI Tool Node
-Use the companion "BookStack Tool" node in AI workflows:
-- Global search that can optionally fetch full content and audit logs for downstream LLM processing.

 ### Error Handling
 Common errors are formatted for clarity: